These docs track the main branch and may describe unreleased features. The stable documentation lives at docs.docker.com.

 Tool Limitations

-When using structured output, the agent typically cannot use tools since its response format is constrained to the schema.
-Design your agent workflow accordingly — structured output agents work best for single-turn analysis or extraction tasks.
+When using native structured output, the agent typically cannot use tools since its response format is constrained to the schema.
+Design your agent workflow accordingly — native structured output agents work best for single-turn analysis or extraction tasks.
+Use mode: tool when the agent needs to call tools before producing its schema-constrained final answer.